Add storage systems

 After adding the storage connection to SnapCenter, you should not rename the SVM or the Cluster using ONTAP.
 If SVM is added with a short name or FQDN then it has to be resolvable from both the SnapCenter and the plug-in host.

-Enter the credentials that are used to access the storage system.
+Enter the credentials of the storage user that has the required privileges to access the storage system.

 Event Management System (EMS) & AutoSupport Settings